vonflavison/DC-motor-Euler-Model-Simulation-Program-in-C/README.md

 ![Output](https://user-images.githubusercontent.com/6802278/204088437-61a6eae1-d646-4773-a1f6-88a295857cde.png)

 3. It is also posible to simulate any other DC motor and for longer duration and for higher input voltages.
-To do that,
+To do so,

      i.
 Go to "main.c" and edit the section "//PLOT THE RESULTS"